 Enhance your learning about modern Israel with these digital offerings including video and podcast versions of our webinars workshop presentations, and informational whiteboard videos.
 Videos can be found here and on our Youtube channel and Facebook page.
+Our series of bite-size video answers to frequently asked questions about Israel can be found on the Israel on Board page.

 Israel’s EconomyDecember 13, 2018